-Azerbaijan has experienced impressive economic growth over the past two decades and foreign investment has been encouraged and welcomed.
-Expats doing business in Azerbaijan will, therefore, find themselves in a friendly and hospitable business environment.
+Azerbaijan has experienced impressive economic growth since it gained independence, and foreign investment has been encouraged and welcomed.
+So, expats doing business in Azerbaijan will find themselves in a friendly and hospitable business environment.

-Azerbaijan is viewed as a relatively easy destination in which to do business and in recent years has fared well in international business surveys.
-The country achieved a rank of 25 in The World Bank’s Ease of Doing Business Survey for 2019.
-There was a slight improvement on factors such as starting a business and dealing with construction permits.
+Despite its challenges, Azerbaijan is viewed as a relatively easy destination in which to do business and has fared well in international business surveys.
+The country achieved a rank of 34 out of 190 countries in The World Bank’s Ease of Doing Business Survey for 2020.
+Azerbaijan ranked highly in terms of getting credit, and expats will find that starting a business is easy.
+That said, the economy falls short in protecting minority investors (ranked 105th) and trading across borders (83rd).

-Business hours are usually Monday to Friday, 10am to 6pm.
+Business hours are usually Monday to Friday, 9am to 5pm or 10am to 6pm.
 Some government offices are open on Saturdays.
 Azeris have an alternate view of punctuality and it’s not unusual to start meetings late.

 Azerbaijani (Azeri) is the official language of business in Azerbaijan.
 Russian is also widely spoken.
 Although English is increasingly being used in business, it is not common and it’s best to hire an interpreter when doing business in Azerbaijan.